andycranston/pngshot/README.md

 ## Overview

-This Python 3 progranm uses the PyAutoGUI module to take screenshots.
+This Python 3 program uses the PyAutoGUI module to take screenshots.

 It is for Windows only.